What is Outpatient Therapy?

 Now that we’ve gone over the different types of treatment options, we can discuss how traditional therapy programs differ from outpatient therapy programs.
 While both options give clients the ability to participate in activities and responsibilities outside of treatment, the main differentiators are time and intensity of care.

 Talk therapy sessions are usually 1 hour, 1 day a week.
-While outpatient treatment, depending on the level of the program, can be 4 hours a day, 5 days a week.
+While outpatient programs can be 4 hours a day, 5 days a week.
 However, outpatient programs are meant to be completed in a set period of time, often within 3 months.
 Therapy is ongoing and can continue for as long as is needed.
 Engaging in therapy can be a step in After Care following outpatient mental health treatment, and is an important protocol in maintaining recovery.

 Another difference is the inclusion of therapeutic and educational practices in outpatient settings such as group therapy, family therapy, art therapy, and wilderness therapy.